-Stress in a very literal and simple sense is the feeling of being under intense and often unrelenting pressure that can feel physically overwhelming, and to which there seems to be no solution.
+Stress in a very literal and simple sense is the feeling of being under intense and often unrelenting pressure that can feel physically overwhelming, and for which there seems to be no relief or solution.

 A certain normal level of stress can feel manageable or even productive.
 But increased or unmanageable levels of stress can mean you feel constantly overwhelmed and that there is little or no relief from this sense of pressure.
 High stress can begin to affect your ability to perform your responsibilities or tasks and impact on your relationships.

-If you feel highly stressed you might find that you can't think clearly or decide what to do first, or decide what to do at all, which will increase your stress, and can also result in negative consequences and increase all your physical stress responses and this, again,increases your stress.
+If you feel highly stressed you might find that you can't think clearly or decide what to do first, or decide what to do at all, which will increase your stress, and can also result in negative consequences.
+This can then increase all your physical stress responses and this, again,increases your stress and can lead to burnout.
 Anxiety, perfectionism, and unrealistic expectations of yourself or from others can greatly increase stress

 1. Breathe.

 One of the things that happens when you are stressed is that your breathing becomes shallow as if you are almost holding your breath.
 This causes alarm reactions in your body at a purely physical level.
 Notice your breathing.
-You can even set an alarm on your phone at least once an hour to bring it to your attention.
-Breathe slowly and calmly.
+Link this to something you do regularly, like putting the kettle on, or getting a glass of water.
+Breathe slowly and calmly, a longer outbreath than inbreath.
 Bring your body systems out of panic.
 Find a mindfulness CD or exercise that works for you so you can build this muscle daily and learn to decrease your physical stress response.

 When you are too stressed to make decisions on what to do first, decide to get into action anyway.
-Make a decision of what to do in the next half hour and stick to it and do it, get something done, anything.
-Set a timer.
-At the end of that half hour take a five minute break, make a drink, walk down the corridor, sit outside for 5 minutes.
-This can be as simple as doing the dishes, taking the dog for a walk,doing one small thing on your must do list for the day, making a list of what you need to do.
-Decide what to do for the next half hour.
-And so on.
-Taking action lowers your stress response and helps you engage your prefrontal lobe so you are thinking rather than reacting.
-Balance this with regular breaks.
+Make a decision of what to do in the next fifteen minutes, set a timer, and get something done, anything.
+At the end of fifteen minutes take a break, make a drink, walk down the corridor, sit outside for 5 minutes.
+This task can be as simple as doing the dishes, taking the dog for a walk, or even making a list of what you need to do.
+Taking action lowers your stress response, increases feel good neurotransmitters that help to manage stress, and helps you engage your prefrontal lobe so you are thinking rather than reacting.

 Full Catastrophe Living: Using the Wisdom of Your Body and Mind to Face Stress, Pain, and Illness.
 By John Kabat-Zinn, M.D.
 The heart of the book is based on Kabat-Zinn’s renowned mindfulness-based stress reduction program at the University at Massachusetts Medical Center.